Focus on Restaurants Engagement to Strengthen Health (FRESH)

 How will FRESH Stay Grounded in Community Insights?

-Over the next five years, FRESH will collaborate with 24 restaurants to increase access to, and promotion of, healthful foods.
-We will engage with individuals and organizations in Metro DC and Baltimore to maximize the impact of our project.
-Our aim is to ensure sustainability and broaden the acceptance of our efforts with communities.
-To facilitate this, we created Community Advisory Boards (CABs) that include:
+Over 5 years, FRESH will collaborate with 24 restaurants to increase access to and promotion of healthful foods.
+We will engage with community members and organizations in Metro DC and Baltimore to maximize the impact of our project.
+We aim to ensure sustainability and community support.
+To facilitate this, we created Community Advisory Boards (CABs), which include:

 • Owners of restaurants in eligible neighborhoods